 Relaxation techniques bring breath practice and concentration together.
 Such practices are seen in yoga and meditation and often help to slow heart rates and reduce blood pressure.
 One technique is deep breathing.
 Deep breathing puts focus on full, cleansing breaths.
 This practice is often incorporated into other exercises to help reduce stress.
 No matter what you choose, stick with it to gain the most benefit from your relaxation technique.

 Online tools like the Wellbeing Hub from Priority Health gives members access to different health and wellness programs that are targeted to their individual needs.
 This includes stress reduction courses and the ability to connect with other members on how they handle stress.
 Learn about different stress management techniques from registered nurses, health and wellness coaches, and registered dietitians.
 Priority Health has also partnered with a digital health specialist to offer free access to mental wellness resources specifically focused on the COVID-19 pandemic.
 Learn more here.

 Not a Priority Health member?
 Talk to your health plan provider about online tools and options, or try a free app Headspace for meditations, at-home workouts and other help for stress and anxiety.

 Ask an expert for help.

 If you suffer from extreme stress or anxiety, consult with a health care expert such as your primary care provider who can provide you with insight or work with you on a specialized plan to help you reduce daily stress.
 Or try one of the many free resources available to Michigan residents.

 Stress shouldn’t be chronic.
 Don’t let it affect your health and wellness.
-Take control of your mind and resolve to live with less stress in 2021.
+Take control of your mind and resolve to live with less stress.